 Yes.
 It occurs in all mouths and is a natural result of the bacteria that live in and on all human beings.
-Not all plaque, however, is a sign of disease.
-Not all plaque is healthy.
-The bacteria involved and how well its growth is controlled help determine healthy or unhealthy dental plaque.
+Not all plaque, however, is a sign of disease, and not all plaque is healthy.
+The bacteria involved and how well its growth is controlled help determine healthy from unhealthy dental plaque.

 Tartar is plaque that has been allowed to overgrow and calcify.
-The calcium structure makes it extremely difficult to remove which increases the risk that the teeth underneath the tartar will develop disease.
+The calcium structure makes plaque removal extremely difficult, which increases the risk that the teeth underneath the tartar will develop disease.
 That’s why plaque and tartar removal methods are different.

 Brush your teeth at least twice a day, every day with a soft bristle toothbrush.
 Floss or use other interdental cleaner (like a water flosser) to clean between teeth.
 Try to confine sweet treats to mealtimes or clean your teeth about 30 minutes after consuming them.

-CariFree products can help interrupt the disease process a number of ways, preventing the cavities from ever forming.
-The unique pH correcting formula of CariFree products helps make the oral environment unfavorable for acid-loving, caries causing bacteria.
+CariFree products can help interrupt the disease process a number of ways, preventing cavities from ever forming.
+The unique pH correcting formula of CariFree products helps make the oral environment unfavorable for acid-loving, caries-causing bacteria.
 The high pH from the CariFree system also protects tooth enamel from having minerals dissolved away in acidic conditions.
-The products contain nano hydroxyapatite which the teeth can use to repair missing minerals from the enamel, particularly in the high pH environment the products create.
+The products contain nano hydroxyapatite, which the teeth can use to repair missing minerals from the enamel, particularly in the high pH environment the products create.
 Xylitol, a natural, non-nutritive sweetener, has several dental benefits.
 It makes bacteria less able to stick together in a tough to remove biofilm.
-Caries causing bacteria also eat the xylitol but cannot use it for energy or to reproduce.
+Caries-causing bacteria also eat the xylitol but cannot use it for energy or to reproduce.
 So, the bacteria starve to death while eating xylitol.